-Particles content must be above 1 % with practically no upper limit.
+Particles content must be above 1 % with particularly no upper limit.
 There is no restriction on ionic strength.

 Ability of Electroacoustic spectroscopy for characterizing concentrated dispersions and emulsions with no dilution and no sample preparation is critical in many cases because dilution affects zeta potential strongly.

-There are several DTI Newsletters dedicated to the zeta potential measurement.
-Newsletter # 2. and Newsletter #5. present general principles and verification tests.
-Newsletter #7. is about zeta potential titrations of kaolin dispersions.
-Newsletter #20, is for cement slurry.
+There are several DTI Newsletters about zeta potential measurement.
+Newsletter #2 and Newsletter #5 present general principles and verification tests, whereas Newsletter #7 is about zeta potential titrations of kaolin dispersions, and Newsletter #20 is for cement slurry.